RouEmpire/the-creative-media-note/pages/SEO.md

 		- **Long Articles**
 			- **Long Articles** are the pages that live in the user Book Marks
 			- It is a must well research contents
-			- Always link to other people research or external knowledgh if possible,
+			- Always link to other people research or external knowledgh if possible, even Google likes deep content
 - # Localization SEO
   id:: 663ecdb7-e7ed-4e53-bee5-aaac886a678f
 	- Coming Soon